codefellows/setup-guide/system-setup/1-environment.md

-# Setup Your Terminal/Shell Environment
+# Backup Your Terminal/Shell Environment

 This section will talk about how to update the Terminal's look and feel, as well as how to edit files using the command line editor, `nano`

-At the end, this will add some color to your command line, and your command line will be formatted for development.
+At the end of this guide, we will add some color to your command line, and your command line will be formatted for development.

-## Updating the .profile file
+## Backing up files

-The first thing we'll do is get our environment setup properly, so that all of our commands will work properly as we're getting things going.
+The first thing we'll do is backup your existing terminal setup.

-### Backing up files

 There are a lot of ways that your terminal can be set up determined by different configuration files.